dmillett/inclinician/README.md

    - genetics?
  * What was different about the 5 - 10% of vaccine recipients who got sick?
    - see metrics above
+ * How does vaccine delivery differ from normal, droplet transmission?

 #### Nutrition
  * Vitamin D (immune, T-cell increase)